 - Respect for one’s property and the property of others, including public property.

-In accepting admission to Lynchburg College, a student agrees to learn and abide by all College policies and procedures.
-Upon participation in an activity to begin one’s first academic session or semester at Lynchburg College (e.g., check-in, Hornet Days, January orientation, or class attendance), an admitted applicant is considered a student.
-From this point of matriculation through degree completion (or withdrawal from the College), any report of alleged misconduct may be addressed as a violation of the Lynchburg College Honor and Student Conduct Codes, even if the student was temporarily not taking class at the time of the incident (e.g., during leaves of absence or holiday and summer breaks).
-The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a College program/event or acting in the capacity of a Lynchburg College student.
+In accepting admission to University of Lynchburg, a student agrees to learn and abide by all College policies and procedures.
+Upon participation in an activity to begin one’s first academic session or semester at University of Lynchburg (e.g., check-in, Hornet Days, January orientation, or class attendance), an admitted applicant is considered a student.
+From this point of matriculation through degree completion (or withdrawal from the College), any report of alleged misconduct may be addressed as a violation of the University of Lynchburg Honor and Student Conduct Codes, even if the student was temporarily not taking class at the time of the incident (e.g., during leaves of absence or holiday and summer breaks).
+The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a College program/event or acting in the capacity of a University of Lynchburg student.

 In addition to controlling their own behavior, students are expected to do their utmost to help maintain a high level of conduct among fellow students.
 College policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.